trailblazer/trailblazer.github.io/guides/trailblazer-in-20-minutes.md

 Trailblazer makes authorization a first-class citizen.
 Operations define policy objects that can be accessed and queried throughout the stack for deciding about access control.

-The simplest form is a *guard* policy you can embedd straight into the operation.
+The simplest form is a *guard* policy you can embed straight into the operation.

 ```ruby
 class Create < Trailblazer::Operation